Professor salaries average from $69,307 for instructors to over $155,000 for full professors.

 Charles Zukoski (Chemical Engineering): Over $1 million

-Factors That Affect College Professor Salaries
+Factors That Affect College Professor Salary

 I want to warn the readers that, though the numbers seem significant, most of the professors cannot achieve this.
 Several key factors determine a professor’s earning potential: